 Kurt Schroeder (Social Science) presented “Commonwealth and American Tactics in World War II” at the International Conference on Military Geology and Geography in Nottingham, England.
 Following the conference, he participated in a five-day study of the military geology and geography of Normandy.

-Tao Sun’s (Communication & Media Studies) paper “Leadership attributes salient to Chinese local voters: Correlates of voting intentions among Chinese constituents” was accepted for publication in American Behavioral Scientist.
+Tao Sun’s (Communication Studies) paper “Leadership attributes salient to Chinese local voters: Correlates of voting intentions among Chinese constituents” was accepted for publication in American Behavioral Scientist.
 Co-authors are Victor Yuan (Horizon Research Group Inc.), Gregory Payne (Emerson College) and Bu Zhong (University of Maryland).

 Bill Taffe (Computer Science & Technology) presented “The Role and Responsibilities of a Land Trust” at the Conservation Easements continuing education seminar for the New Hampshire Land Surveyors Association.
 Taffe is president of the Pemi-Baker Land Trust.